ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 # What is path analysis?

+A user path is the sequence of steps a user takes through your site or product, typically the pages they visit in order, and optionally the events they trigger along the way.

 Path analysis is a technique web and product analysts use to understand how users move through a website or app.
 It helps uncover friction points and dark patterns in the user journey.

-# What is a user path

-A user path is the sequence of steps a user takes through your site or product, typically the pages they visit in order, and optionally the events they trigger along the way.

 # What business questions can we answer with path analysis?